w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/all-content-keyboard-accessible.md

 :::

 :::note
-Other input modalities include :term[pointing devices], voice and speech recognition, :term[gesture], camera input, and any other other means of input or control.
+Other input modalities include :term[pointing devices], voice and speech recognition, :term[gesture], :term[camera input], and any other other means of input or control.
 :::

 :::note